yevrah/mac-setup/README.md

 A Complete Mac Setup (mostly)
 =============================

-The repositry contains an automated Mac setup process targeting Mojave.
-The goal is to have as much as possible automated in an attempt to do a fresh install.
+The repositry contains an automated Mac buit out process targeting OSX Mojave.
+The goal is to have as much as possible automated in an attempt to do a fresh install and clean install with little downtime.

+This project only looks to get software installed, for settings and dotfiles look to the dotfiles project.

+The following sections detail how to setup *command line* tools using `brew`, *GUI tools* such as Sequel Pro, Skype, etc using `brew cask` and App Store software using `mas-cli`.

 Creating an Automated Build-Out